Contents

 ‘Get on the Bus or Get Under the Bus’

-Once people get used to the system, Kaitlyn said that the feedback has been overwhelmingly positive.
+Users at Kaitlyn’s organization have had a few months to get used to the system.
+Kaitlyn said that the feedback is overwhelmingly positive at this point.
 But there are always going to be some detractors.

 “I want to make everybody happy,” she admitted.
 “And it’s not that I haven’t tried, but there’s always going to be at least one person who isn’t happy no matter how many hoops I jump through.”